sequgen/sequgen/README.md

 ## Contributing

+For developer documentation, go [here](README.dev.md).

-If you want to contribute to the development of howfairis, have a look at the [contribution guidelines](CONTRIBUTING.rst).
+If you want to contribute to the development of `sequgen`, have a look at the [contribution guidelines](CONTRIBUTING.rst).

 ## Credits